Mark-Assessment/mutkovicova-culture-choc-2/README.md

 The imagery used is incredibly important.
 This site needs to represent both the class of the hot chocolate world while making it feel very approachable and calm.

+The hero image was downloaded from [Pexels](https://www.pexels.com/photo/coffee-dark-candy-chocolate-65882/) and is under Free to use for commercial or personal use purposes.
+The remainings imagery was all sources by the author of the page themselves and can be used for this project indefinitely.

 ---

 ## Wireframes